stevekinney/your-first-lines-of-js/README.md

 We just saw how we can declare variables for the very first time.
 But, we can also update their values later on if we need to.
 The first time we declare a variable, we have to use the `var` keyword.
 After that, we're off the hook.
 We could update the value of `y` by saying `y = y`—no `var` required.

-If you recall from the [Welcome][#welcome] section, p5.js is calling `draw()` repeatedly.
+If you recall from the [Welcome](#welcome) section, p5.js is calling `draw()` repeatedly.
 This means that we can update the value of `y` each time the `draw()` was called and p5.js would draw it the next time around in its new location based on its updated values.
 Let's see this in action.

 ```javascript
 function setup() {